 Fort Burgwin Library (Fred Wendorf Information Center) at SMU-in-Taos focuses on the history, literature, cultures and environment of New Mexico and neighboring states in the Southwest.

-Central University Libraries Digital Collections contain photographs, manuscripts, imprints, works of art, and video and audio on such subjects as railroads, Texas, Mexico, the U.S. West, the Civil War, SMU history and African-American films.
+SMU Libraries Digital Collections contain photographs, manuscripts, imprints, works of art, and video and audio on such subjects as railroads, Texas, Mexico, the U.S. West, the Civil War, SMU history and African-American films.